themouette/licpro-php-tp/src/5-content-negotiation.markdown

 $ curl -XGET "http://localhost:8090/locations" -H "Accept: application/json"
 ```

-You should see the list of locations as described in _Functional Analysis_.
+You should see the list of locations as described in _Requirements_.

 ```bash
 $ curl -XGET "http://localhost:8090/locations/1" -H "Accept: application/json"
 ```

-You should see the New York location details as described in _Functional Analysis_.
+You should see the "New-York" location details as described in _Requirements_.
+(In your Model Layer, the "New-York" location should have its id set to `1`).

 ## Decode Parameters Based On the Content Type